Two northern New Jersey men charged in shooting of tax driver amid robbery - NewsBreak

 GREENWOOD, Ind.
 (AP) — Three people were fatally shot and two were injured Sunday evening at an Indiana mall after a man with a rifle opened fire in a food court and an armed civilian shot and killed him, police said.
 The man entered the Greenwood Park Mall with...

+GREENWOOD, Ind., July 18 (Reuters) - Au 22-year-old bystander who witnessed a deadly shooting over the weekend at a shopping mall near Indianapolis was hailed as a hero on Monday for killing the gunman and limiting the number of casualties in the massacre.

+The next time you’re selected as a juror in New Jersey, expect more questions, new videos on implicit bias, and maybe even more money.
+In an effort to reduce bias in jury selection and expand the pool of prospective jurors, the state Supreme Court is adopting 25 changes to the selection process, the court announced Wednesday.

 FORT LAUDERDALE, Fla.
 (AP) — The penalty trial of Florida school shooter Nikolas Cruz began on Monday, the deadliest U.S. mass shooting to go before a jury.
-Cruz, 23, pleaded guilty last October to 17 counts of first-degree murder at Marjorie Stoneman Douglas High School in the deaths of 14 students and three staff members, and is only contesting his sentence.
+Cruz, 23, pleaded guilty last October to 17 counts of first-degree murder in the deaths of 14 students and three staff members at Marjorie Stoneman Douglas High School, and is only contesting his sentence.
 Jurors must decide whether he gets death or life without parole.
-The seven-man, five-woman panel, backed up by 10 alternates, was sworn in ahead of opening statements.
 Lead prosecutor Mike Satz was expected to highlight Cruz’s brutality as he stalked a three-story classroom building, firing his AR-15 semi-automatic rifle down hallways and into classrooms.
 Cruz sometimes walked back to wounded victims and killed them with a second volley of shots.
-About 50 family members of the victims were in the courtroom, sitting together in a roped off section.
-It wasn’t clear if anyone, aside from his defense lawyers, was there to support Cruz.
-The trial for the former Stoneman Douglas student, expected to last about four months, was supposed to begin in 2020, but the COVID-19 pandemic and legal fights delayed it.

-FORT LAUDERDALE — Jurors on Monday will finally begin hearing evidence against Nikolas Cruz, more than four years after the scrawny former student murdered 17 students and staffers and wounded 17 others in a rampage at Marjory Stoneman Douglas High in Parkland.
-The 12-person jury won’t have to decide...
+“Cold, calculated, manipulative and deadly” was how Satz described him, describing a video Cruz made three days before the massacre.

+NEWARK, N.J. -- Car theft is spiking on Long Island and now police are reaching across state lines for answers.They say they've documented that three-quarters of cars stolen from Nassau County driveways are turning up in Newark.As CBS2's Carolyn Gusoff reported Thursday, a new strategy is focusing on New Jersey.To date, a whopping 590 cars stolen have been stolen in Nassau, up 150 percent from last year.
+Now, police say their intelligence points across the river for answers, adding 75 percent of the cars have been recovered in the Garden State's largest city."Now, we are going to take the fight...

+New Law Establishing the New Jersey Easy Enrollment Health Insurance Program Aims to Improve Access to Affordable Health Coverage for Residents.
+On June 30 Governor Murphy signed legislation (along with 29 other bills) creating the New Jersey Easy Enrollment Health Insurance Program hoping to help New Jerseyans obtain health insurance through Get Covered New Jersey, the State's official health insurance marketplace.

 Comments / 0